yxqd/luban/docs/widgets-tutorial.rst

 Then we start this new project::

- $ luban start widgets
+ $ luban start widgetsdemo

 Add an accordion
 ================
 Let us now make some modifications to the interface.

-Use your favorite editor to edit widgets/python/widgets/actors/default.py and change it into::
+Use your favorite editor to edit widgetsdemo/python/widgetsdemo/actors/default.py and change it into::

  import luban